Eucalyptus Essential Oil, Globulus

 Eucalyptus Globulus Essential Oil Profile

-This therapeutic gem is cultivated organically and then distilled for Floracopeia from South African eucalyptus trees.
+This therapeutic gem is distilled for Floracopeia from South African eucalyptus trees.

 - Botanical Name: Eucalyptus globulus